By

 Determining Optimal Meeting Length

 Matching duration with objectives is essential.
 Short, concise meetings are often more effective, especially for straightforward decision-making or updates.
 Longer meetings might be necessary for in-depth discussions or complex problem-solving sessions.
-The duration should be directly proportional to the objectives of the meeting – enough to cover all agenda items thoroughly, but not so long that it leads to diminished attention or productivity.
+The duration should be directly proportional to the meeting's objectives – sufficient to cover all agenda items thoroughly, but not so long that it leads to diminished attention or productivity.

 Implementing techniques for timeboxing meetings is a strategic approach to keep meetings within a set timeframe.
 Timeboxing involves allocating a specific and fixed duration for each item on the agenda.
 This technique encourages participants to be more focused and efficient in their contributions.
 It also helps in maintaining the pace of the meeting, ensuring that all topics are covered within the allotted time.